In an asylum for the criminally insane, a young orderly discovers true possession...

 “Shit, man, you don’t look so good.”
 Charlie led him toward the elevator.
 “Come on, I’m gonna get you out of here before the police show up.”

-Much later, back home and after a long sleep, Tony awoke with a start.
+Much later, back home and after a long sleep, Tony awoke with a feeling something wasn't quite right.
 The little lamp next to his bed lit up the familiar surroundings of his bedroom and he sighed with welcomed relief.
-His body shook with chills, his joints ached, and his mind was a blur of terrifying images.
+His body still shook with chills, his joints ached, and his mind was a blur of terrifying images.
 Shivering, Tony slipped deeper into the bed, pulling the covers up around his chin like a frightened child.